nickwebb/nickwebb/README.md

 - 👋 Hi, I’m @nickwebb
 - 👀 I want to be maximally useful to others
-- 🌱 I’m learning JavaScript with a Wes Bos course.
+- 🌱 I’m learning JavaScript & React with Wes Bos courses.
 Previously I learn Python and did the FastAI Course.
 - 💞️ I’m looking to work with others on interesting projects that really help a large number of other people
 - 📫 How to reach me -> twitter.com/nickwebb